‘Married At First Sight’ Update: ‘MAFS’ Alum Michelle Reveals Details Behind Sharon And Nick’s Split

 Fight night!!
 Thanks to everyone who got involved in this spectacular night.
 One of the biggest challenges in my life & to have the support of my brave twinny and all loved ones means the most.
 THANKS to my friends, fam, sponsors, everyone who donated, coaches @hurtlockerclaremont @troybarbagallo and @pinktankevents @toyboxinternational and the boxing crew I now call family ????❤???? . . . #family #life #charity #challenge #boxing #ball #crowncasino #crowntowers #perth #friends #love #9married #mafs #marriedatfirstsight #support #happy #brave #readysetgo #pinktankevents #rqcc

 Sharon and Nick’s split has not been a bitter breakup, however.
-As stated in a report from The Daily Mail, the former couple still communicates on a consistent basis, and are generally in good terms with each other.
+As stated in a report from the Daily Mail, the former couple still communicates on a consistent basis, and are generally in good terms with each other.
 Sharon has even teased that despite not being a couple anymore, she still wishes to have Nick in her life.

 Nick and Sharon’s split has come as a surprise to many in the Married at First Sight community.
 The couple, after all, has proven to be among the most likable and most compatible pairs in recent years.
-Even after they were featured in the recent MAFS season, Sharon and Nick seemed to have maintained their passion for each other, posting sweet images of themselves on social media and appearing on interviews as a happy couple.
+Even after they were featured in the recent MAFS season, Sharon and Nick seemed to have maintained their passion for each other, posting sweet images of themselves on social media and appearing in interviews as a happy couple.

 Since the split, Michelle stated that her sister had come back to Perth in order to focus on her business.
 The former MAFS contestant also said that overall, Sharon is “focusing on getting her life back together.”